Obesity in adults

 There is increasing awareness of an element of genetic influence on obesity.
 The possibility of determining this opens the potential of effective interventions in the future.
 The mapping of the human genome, combined with evidence from single-gene mutation cases and animal cross-breeding experiments, have identified a significant link between genetic factors and obesity.
 It is emerging that obesity is the result of a complex pathophysiological pathway involving many factors that control adipose tissue metabolism.8 Cytokines, free fatty acids and insulin all play a part and genetic defects are likely to have a significant effect on the fine balance of this process.9

-KRS2 is one gene that has recently been identified as being implicated in obesity and metabolic rate.
-DNA sequencing in over 2,000 obese individuals identified multiple mutations of the KRS2 gene, and mutation carriers exhibited severe insulin resistance and a reduced metabolic rate.10 It may be that modulation of KSR2-mediated effects may have the potential to have therapeutic implications for obesity.
+KRS2 is one gene that has been identified as being implicated in obesity and metabolic rate.
+DNA sequencing in over 2,000 individuals with obesity has identified multiple mutations of the KRS2 gene, and mutation carriers exhibited severe insulin resistance and a reduced metabolic rate.10 It may be that modulation of KSR2-mediated effects may have the potential to have therapeutic implications for obesity.

 Continue reading below